pdeschen/wuff-wiki/Create-OSGi-bundle-and-use-it-in-Equinox-app.md

   **CHECK:** Each product in "tutorials/MyEquinoxApp/build/output" contains "MyBundle" and "MyEquinoxApp" bundles in "plugins" subfolder and in "configuration/config.ini".

   **CHECK:** The product matching your OS/architecture is runnable and prints "Hello, world!" to the console.

+The example code corresponding to this page is located in [tutorialExamples/EquinoxApp-4](../tree/master/tutorialExamples/EquinoxApp-4).